oscard20/p5serialbuttoninterface/README.md

 ----------------
 Currently, this sketch is limited to taking a single photo and repeting it in incriments of 3 every time a button, attached to am arduino, is pressed.
 The goal of this project is to eventually have the button take

-Alternate Step 1: Install p5.serialcontrol-win32-x64 from https://github.com/vanevery/p5.serialcontrol/releases
+Step 1: Install p5.serialcontrol-win32-x64 from https://github.com/vanevery/p5.serialcontrol/releases
 -----------------

 Download and run a release of [p5.serialcontrol](https://github.com/vanevery/p5.serialcontrol/releases).
 This application incorporates p5.serialserver in a GUI application for MacOS and Windows.